meekm/LoRaSoundkit/README.md

 #define DEVEUI "0000000000000000"
 #define APPKEY "00000000000000000000000000000000"
 ```

+## Specification
+#### Sound Measuerment
+* sample frequency  MEMS microphone 22.628 khz
+* 18 bits per sample
+* soundbuffer 4096 samples
+* FFT bands in bins of 11 Hz (22628 / 2048)
+* measurement cycle time 90 msec
+* one measurement contains
+  * spectrum 31.5Hz, 63Hz, 123Hz, 250Hz, 500 Hz, 1kHz, 2kHz, 4kHz and 8kHz
+  * average, maximum and minimum level

-## Payload Interface
+#### Interface
+Every minute a message is composed from all measurements done in one minute, which contains the following values in dB.
+* 9 spectrum levels for dB(A)
+* 9 spectrum levels for dB(C)
+* 9 spectrum levels for dB(Z)
+* min, max, and average levels for dB(A)
+* min, max, and average levels for dB(C)
+* min, max, and average levels for dB(Z)

-A LoRa payload is a binary message with a limit of max.
-51 bytes.
-To send all paramters the message is compressed.
-16 bit values are compress to 12 bits.
-The TTN payload decoder converts the binary message to a readable JSON message.
+The message is send in a compressed binary format to TTN.
+The TTN payload decoder converts the messsage to a readable JSON message.

-One upload message contains the minimum, maximum and average dB level for a measurment and the 9 octaves spectrum values.
-This is done for the weigting curves dB(A), dB(C) and db(Z).
-The spectrum contains the dB values for the octave bands 31.5Hz, 63Hz, 125Hz, 250Hz, 500Hz, 1kHz, 2kHz, 4kHz and 8kHz

-The TTN payload decoder produces the following JSON message:
+#### Example of a JSON message:
 ```
   "la": {
     "avg": 44.2,